This post contains affiliate links if you purchase through those links I earn a small commission.

 My youngest doesn’t care for meat and eats it only under duress, and he LOVES this dish.
 In fact when I make it he wants me to send the leftovers in his lunch, not realizing there are no leftovers.

 With hungry teens in the house, you might do it best by doubling this recipe.

 YES YES YES!
-I never deep fat fry in my old farmhouse, the stench seems to linger, so I’m always on the lookout for recipes that don’t involve a fryer.
-I love this recipe too.
-It’s so fast and easy, and it looks like a million bucks on the table.
+I never deep fat fry in my old farmhouse, the stench seems to linger.
+I’m always on the lookout for recipes that don’t involve a fryer.
+Baked Cordon Bleu is so fast and easy to make, no frying required!
+Plus, it looks like a million bucks on the table.

 This is an Easy Chicken Cordon Bleu Recipe